KelvCodes/-Harry-Potter-Invisibility-Cloak-OpenCV-Magic-/README.md

 2. Make your improved contributions.
 3. Create your new branch
 4. Make a pull request with a brief description of your contributions
 5. Now wait patiently for your contributions to be reviewed and merged if needed.
-Tha
+Than